-9. This is an action for declaratory and injunctive relief pursuant to 28 U.S.C. §§ 2201-2202 and Fed.
+10. This is an action for declaratory and injunctive relief pursuant to 28 U.S.C. §§ 2201-2202 and Fed.
 R. Civ.
 P. Rule 57 and for review of agency action pursuant to 5 U.S.C. §§ 701-706.
-It seeks a determination that DOMA, 1 U.S.C. § 7, as applied to plaintiffs, violates the United States Constitution by refusing to recognize lawful marriages for purposes of the laws governing benefits for federal employees and retirees, the Internal Revenue Code, and the Social Security laws.
+It seeks a determination that DOMA, 1 U.S.C. § 7, as applied to plaintiffs, violates the United States Constitution by refusing to recognize lawful marriages for purposes of the laws governing benefits for federal employees and retirees, the Internal Revenue Code, the Social Security laws and the laws and regulations governing issuance of passports.
 The result of these violations of the Constitution is that each of the plaintiffs has been denied, and will continue to be denied, legal protections and benefits under federal law that would be available to them if their spouses were of the opposite sex.